CodeLouisville/FSJS-class-project/week6/readme.md

 ## 2. Create a form

 1. Clean up the look of our webpage by taking advantage of bootstrap's `.container`.
-Make the first two lines of the `<body>` look like this:
+Open `public/index.html` and make the first two lines of the `<body>` look like this:
   ```html
   <div class="container">
     <h1>A wild webpage appears...</h1>